garthzx/PizzaSales/README.md

 dotnet run
 ```

-Upon entering `dotnet run`, the program will automatically import the CSV files into the database.

 The API will be available at `http://localhost:5098` based on the project's `launchSettings.json`.
 The Swagger link can be accessed in this link: [Swagger Index URL](http://localhost:5098/swagger/index.html)